KmolYuan/apimd/README.md

 According to PEP 8, "**public**" means a name can't start with underscore symbol "`_`", except magic methods. ([Naming Conventions])

+The names must be defined within the scope of module and class, and supports the use of `if` and `try` statements.

 ### Constants

 Constants (upper snake case) are no docstring their owned but still listed in module section.